 Overview of the Issue

-To have healthy sportfish populations, there first must be a healthy food base.
+To have healthy sportfish populations, there must first be a healthy food base.
 Simply put, big fish need plenty of little fish to eat.

-What ASA is Doing
+What asa is doing

 What You Can Do